arjunprakash027/HandcraftedML/Reinforcement_Learning/README.md

 # PPO Reinforcement Learning Environment

-This project is set up to run a Proximal Policy Optimization (PPO) agent using OpenAI Gym and PyTorch.
+This project is set up to run a RL agents using OpenAI Gym and PyTorch.
 To accommodate different development environments, this repository provides separate Docker configurations for Linux (with NVIDIA GPU support) and macOS (CPU-based).

 ## Getting Started